Remodeling a Downtown St. Pete Condo: What High-Rise Owners Need to Know

 What a Downtown St. Pete Condo Remodel Actually Costs

-What drives cost in a downtown condo specifically:
+What drives cost in a downtown St. Pete condo specifically:

-• Unit size and finish level — a 1,200 sqft kitchen-and-bath refresh lands differently than a 2,500 sqft full-unit gut renovation
+- Unit size and finish tier — a 1,200 sqft kitchen-and-bath refresh lands at the lower end of the band; a 2,500 sqft full-unit gut renovation with custom cabinetry, Schluter Kerdi waterproofing, and stack reconfiguration lands at the upper end

-• Building logistics — elevator fees, limited work hours, and staging restrictions add 10-15% to comparable house projects
+- Building logistics premium — elevator reservation fees, association insurance riders, HOA application fees, sound-attenuation requirements, and staging restrictions typically add 10-15% to comparable single-family project costs

-• Structural modifications — anything involving the concrete structure (opening a wall between units, modifying soffits) requires engineering and costs more
+- Structural and stack modifications — anything involving the concrete structure (opening a wall between units, modifying soffits, cutting through the slab for new plumbing locations) requires structural engineer stamps, may trigger post-tension cable mapping, and adds engineering plus permit lead time

-• Floor height — upper floors in a 20-story building cost more for material transport than a third-floor unit
+- Floor height + access — upper floors in 20-story towers cost more for material transport than third-floor units; freight elevator capacity and 10-ft elevator geometry constrain trim selections (12-ft baseboards lose 15 percent in cuts)

 Ready to Get Real Numbers for Your Downtown Condo?